NCDOT TIP # U-5713

 The project proposes to reconnect Elder Street under US 70, remove the railroad spur line that crosses US 70, remove the pedestrian bridge over US 70, and add sidewalks and bicycle accommodations on the service roads and the roads that cross under US 70 (Williams, Airport, Grantham, Taberna, and E. Thurman).

 This project is a component of NCDOT’s larger plan to improve an 8.6-mile section of US 70 – an essential transportation route in Craven County.
 The NCDOT asserts that this project will improve traffic flow, increase access to local community services, and enhance economic development in the James City area of Craven County.

 - Start construction – 2020

 - End construction – 2023

 It is estimated that approximately 160 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $26,000,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.

 There are only a handful of attorneys in NC who practice eminent domain exclusively, and even fewer with NCDOT experience.
 We have several.
 That’s why its worth getting in touch with us for a free case evaluation.